Vengrath97/Sons-of-Azalin/Sons of Azalin.md

 ## Running the Adventure
-{{SpecialFont [Adventure Title]}} is a story of gothic horror, presented here as {{SpecialFont Dungeons & Dragons}} roleplaying game adventure for a party of four to six adventurers of levels [10-16].
+{{SpecialFont Sons of Azalin}} is a story of gothic horror, presented here as {{SpecialFont Dungeons & Dragons}} roleplaying game adventure for a party of four to six adventurers of levels [10-16].
 A balance of character classes is helpful, since the adventuers will face a variety of challenges.
 Each character class will certainly have its moment to shine, although it should be noted that since the historical 'linear fighter and quadratic wizard', the spellcasting classes will naturally have more opportunities during this adventure, as it is prepared for higher tiers of play.

 As the adventure starts at higher level, you may consider running it as a continuation of adventures for a party that has completed a previous module - {{SpecialFont Curse of Strahd}} is a perfect adventure to run beforehand, especially if you are able to seed the clues about Azalin's relationship with Strahd von Zarovitch.
 Knowledge about that adventure is not required, but may provide a wider context to this adventure.
 This book is meant for you, the {{SpecialFont Dungeon Master}}, alone.
 I recommend you read the entire adventure before attempting to run it.
 It assumes that you have the fifth edition {{SpecialFont Player's Handbook}}, {{SpecialFont Dungeon Master's Guide}} and {{SpecialFont Monster Manual}}.